wp-plugins/genesis-admin-bar-plus/readme.txt

 == Changelog ==

+= 1.1 =
+* Improved menu position - now each sub menu can start numbering items from 0, as child menu item will automatically be given a minimum position value of its parent.
+* Added debug mode (uncomment line at top of plugin file).
+Can be used to show calculated menu position.

 = 1.0.1 =
 * Added further checks to see if plugin is active.
-* Replaced inconsistent external link CSS Unicode characters, with base64 encoded image.
+* Improved inconsistent external link icon by replacing CSS Unicode characters with base64 encoded image.
 * Included .pot file for translations.
-* Added de_DE translation files (props @deckerweb).
+* Added de_DE translation files (props [deckerweb.de](http://deckerweb.de/material/sprachdateien/genesis-plugins/)).

 = 1.0 =
 * First public version.

 == Upgrade Notice ==

+= 1.1 =
+Improved menu position calculation, added debug mode.

 = 1.0.1 =
 Minor changes - improved external link indicator, translation improvements.